esther-poniatowski/Massi2022/README.md

 The task of the agents mimicks the classical [Morris water maze task](http://www.scholarpedia.org/article/Morris_water_maze) [(Morris, 1981)](https://www.nature.com/articles/297681a0).
 The environment is defined by a circular maze, consistent with the original experimental paradigm in terms of environment/robot size ratio.
 The goal of the task is to navigate the environment until reaching the rewarded location, starting from a fixed initial point.
 Agents learn over 50 trials, and the reward location is changed at the middle of the simulation (trial 25).
 In this robotic framework, the task is a Markov decision problem (MDP), where agents visit discrete states, using a finite set of discrete actions.

 The learning performances of the agents are tested here in two main conditions:
-- In the deterministic version of the task, any action a performed in a given state will always lead the agent to the same arrival state (with probability 1).
+- *Deterministic environment*: In this version of the task, any action a performed in a given state always leads the agent to the same arrival state (with probability 1).
-- In the stochastic version of the task, performing action in a given state can lead to is associated to more than one arrival state state (non-null probabilities for several states).
+- *Stochastic environment*: In this version of the task, performing action in a given state can lead to distinct possible arrival state (non-null probabilities for several states).

 Four learning strategies are compared.
 Three of them include replays of the experienced state-action-state transitions during each inter-trial interval.
 - *Model Free (MF) No replay*: In this classical reinforcement learning framework, the artificial agent learns only online, during behavior.
 - *Model Free (MF) Backward replay*: This agents stores the most recent experienced state-action-state transitions in a memory buffer, and replays them from the more recent (rewarded) one to the most remote one.
 - *Model Free (MF) Backward replay*: This agents stores the most recent experienced state-action-state transitions in a memory buffer, and replays them in random order.
-- *Model BAsed (MB) Prioritized sweeping*: This agents stores the most recent experienced state-action-state transitions in a memory buffer, and replays them from the more recent (rewarded) one to the most remote one.
+- *Model Based (MB) Prioritized sweeping*: This agents stores the most recent experienced state-action-state transitions in a memory buffer, and replays them from the more recent (rewarded) one to the most remote one.
+*Note that one more replay strategy (Most diverse sequence replay) appears in the code, but is not investigated in the related article.*

 ### Contributors & Contacts